DevilMedlar/python-recall-training/rules.md

 - `you are missing one`
 - `check the repo`

-ChatGPT MUST actually fetch/read the files again.
+The Senpai MUST actually read the files from the workspace or repository again.
 It MUST NOT merely say that it remembers them.

 ---